gabrielsoltz/metahub/README.md

     └─ is_default
 ```

-Drilled MetaChecks are key to undertand the context of your security findings by understanding the associated resources and their configuration.
+Drilled MetaChecks are key to understanding the context of your security findings by understanding the associated resources and their configuration.

 If you don't need to run drilled MetaChecks, you can disable them using the option `--no-drill-down`.
 See [Drilled MetaChecks](#drilled-metachecks).
-By default they are enabled.
+By default, they are enabled.

 ## Tags